 - There are times when treatment may actually make your typical symptoms worse.
 This is normal.
-If this continues past the 24 hour - 48 hour window, keep note of it, as this is helpful information and your practitioner will then adjust your treatment plan based on your report if needed.
+If this continues past the 24 hour - 48-hour window, keep a note of it, as this is helpful information and your practitioner will then adjust your treatment plan based on your report if needed.
 This does not mean DN cannot help your condition.

-Cupping is a technique that utilizes negative pressure to stretch superficial structures in the human body including skin, fascia and muscle tissue.
+Cupping is a technique that utilizes negative pressure to stretch superficial structures in the human body including the skin, fascia, and muscle tissue.
 The purpose of this technique is to increase microcirculation of the aforementioned soft tissue structures to enhance the healing process in the human body.

 - Cupping will cause bruising and temporary marks on the skin.

 - More severe complications could result in blistering of the skin.